 - 1. Contact your RAMP case manager for final approval of position. - 2.
 Submit signed release allowing RAMP to speak with supervisor. - 3.
 Send your case manager: - A. Supervisor's full name and credentials - B. Supervisor's telephone number and email address - C. Organization's complete address, including zip code - 4.
 Your case manager will call your supervisor and discuss the offer and confirm that they are aware of your enrollment in RAMP. - 5.
-At this time, a contract revision will be completed and sent to the participant.
-The participant will assure the hiring supervisor signs the contract.
-The participant will send back the signed revised contract to RAMP.
+A contract revision will be completed and sent to the participant.
+The participant and supervisor will sign the contract revision letter.
+The participant is responsible for returning the signed contract revision by both parties to RAMP.
+The participant will provide a copy of the signed contract revision to their employer.